Color

 Iris and Violets color

 Iris and Violets come in variety of colors.
 Every color tells a different story.
 Let’s know about Iris and Violets color meaning in this section.
 For example Red - Courage, Desire and Love, Pink - Sensitivity and Love,Yellow - Happiness and Friendship, Orange - Satisfaction and Passion, Purple - Elegance and Pride, Blue - Peace and Serenity, White - Purity and Innocence, Green - Prosperity and Optimism.
-Iris is Bowl in shape and has Floral fragrance whereas Heart shaped Violets has NA fragrance.
+Iris is Bowl in shape and has Floral fragrance whereas Heart shaped Violets has fragrance.

 More facts about Iris and Violets